 The appeal of the connected networks model is that it can yield VA estimates where principals have a large comparison set, while also avoiding misattribution of school effects to principals.
 Despite its common use in estimating principal VA, however, our understanding of the properties of estimates from the connected networks approach remains limited.
 The inclusion of school FE creates additional challenges stemming from the limited mobility of principals among schools.
 Whereas other applications of two-way network models may benefit from observing many individuals working in multiple firms (or teachers in multiple schools), a school typically has only one principal at time and a majority of principals lead only one school in their career.
-This limited mobility potentially leads to weakly identified FE estimates that are unreliable measures of principal quality and overstate the magnitude of principals' effects (Jochmans and Weidner 2019).
+This limited mobility potentially leads to weakly identified FE estimates that are unreliable measures of principal quality and overstate the magnitude of principals' effects (Jochmans & Weidner, 2019).

 Connected networks models further hinge on the fundamental assumption that a principal's effectiveness is the same in any two schools.
 This assumption allows for the indirect comparison of principals who never worked in the same school, which is a key practical benefit of the connected networks model.
-Given prior work demonstrating that leadership is a relational process and that principals' impacts on student achievement are largely mediated through other school-level factors (e.g., Hallinger and Heck 1998; Sebastian and Allensworth 2012), such an assumption may be unrealistic.
-In particular, there may exist principal-school complementarities whereby part of a principal's effect reflects how well matched they are to a particular school context (Dhuey and Smith 2018).
+Given prior work demonstrating that leadership is a relational process and that principals' impacts on student achievement are largely mediated through other school-level factors (e.g., Hallinger & Heck, 1998; Sebastian & Allensworth, 2012), such an assumption may be unrealistic.
+In particular, there may exist principal-school complementarities whereby part of a principal's effect reflects how well matched they are to a particular school context (Dhuey & Smith, 2018).

 Using a simulation approach, this paper helps to fill a gap by investigating the accuracy of connected network models for estimating principal effects.
 Simulation studies have the advantage of creating controlled conditions where the performance of VA estimators can be tested according to different assumptions about the data-generation process.
-In particular, this approach allows us to focus on the aforementioned issues related to the connected networks approach, as opposed to principal VA modeling more generally.
-In that sense, our simulation is conceptually similar to those used to examine the accuracy of teacher VA models under different assumptions about the nonrandom sorting of students to teachers (e.g., Guarino, Reckase, and Wooldridge 2015; Guarino et al. 2015).
-To supplement the insights drawn from the simulation, we also provide a brief empirical application using actual test scores.
+In particular, this approach allows us to focus on the aforementioned issues related to the connected networks approach.
+While we acknowledge that principal VA modeling faces additional challenges beyond those we examine here, such as the assumption that a principal's impact is immediate and fixed over time, our insights here contribute to a broader effort to improve methods for measuring principal quality using student outcome data.
+In that sense, our simulation is conceptually similar to those used to examine the accuracy of teacher VA models under different assumptions about the nonrandom sorting of students to teachers (e.g., Guarino, Maxfield, Reckase, Thompson, & Wooldridge, 2015; Guarino, Reckase, & Wooldridge, 2015).
+To supplement the insights drawn from our simulation, we also provide a brief empirical application using actual test scores.